 The City Manager shall designate a department head to serve as Acting City Manager in event of the extended absence or disability of the City Manager.
 This appointment of the Acting City Manager shall occur within thirty (30) days of the appointment of the City Manager.
 The appointment of the Acting City Manager shall be subject to the Common Council approval.
 The Acting City Manager shall have and exercise all the powers and discharge all the duties and be subject to all the provisions of law applicable to the office of City Manager.

+In the event that no Acting City Manager is selected pursuant to the process outlined in the paragraph above, the Common Council shall appoint an appropriate individual to serve in such capacity.

 E. Suspension and Removal

 The Common Council may suspend the City Manager by enactment of a resolution approved by the majority of the Common Council which shall set forth the reasons for suspension and proposed removal.
-A copy of such resolution shall be served immediately upon the City Manager, who shall have fifteen (15) days in which to reply thereto in writing, and upon request, shall be afforded a public hearing,(there was discussion of the previous clause- does the law require such a hearing?
-Why shall it be afforded?) which shall occur not earlier than ten (10) days nor later than fifteen (15) days after such hearing is requested.
-After the public hearing, if one is requested, the Common Council by a majority vote may adopt a final resolution of removal.
-The City Manager shall continue to receive full salary until the effective date of a final resolution of removal.
+A notice of such resolution shall be provided immediately to the City ManagerThe City Manager shall continue to receive full salary until the effective date of a final resolution of removal.

 § C-17.
 BOARDS AND COMMISSIONS